MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 For more information about using an SQLite database, see [Working with a Local Database](~/xamarin-forms/app-fundamentals/databases.md).

 > [!NOTE]
-> **Note**: Xamarin.Forms application indexing and deep linking functionality is only available on the iOS and Android platforms, and requires iOS 9 and API 23 respectively.
+> Xamarin.Forms application indexing and deep linking functionality is only available on the iOS and Android platforms, and requires iOS 9 and API 23 respectively.

 ## Setup